inds-inc/inds-inc.github.io/sendexplorer.md

 -   Ability to load, reload, or delete individual domains or an entire study

+-   Ability to load non-SEND data via generic spreadsheet loader\*

 -   Ability to review load history and load history details to help identify and correct data errors

 -   Ability to load data on-demand or according to a specified schedule
+    \**Features new to Version 6.0*

-Products in the **SEND Explorer<sup>®</sup> Product Family v5.0** are now available for purchase.
+Products in the SEND Explorer® Product Family v6.0 are now available for purchase.
 INDS has recently partnered with Instem for sales and support services.
-Please contact INDS at
-<sendexperts@inds-inc.com> or Instem at <submit@instem.com> for more
+Please contact INDS at <sendexperts@inds-inc.com> or Instem at
-information on any of these tools or to request a demo.
+<submit@instem.com> for more information on any of these tools or to
+request a demo.